falaybeg/ObjectOrientedProgramming-OOP-Examples/README.md

 In this repository was tried to create a example for every OOP concept.
-The repository consist of following topics:
+The repository consists of following topics:

 - Class/Object
 - Encapsulation